mongodb/docs-ecosystem/source/includes/language-compatibility-table-java.rst

      - |checkmark|
      - |checkmark|

-.. [*] Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise.
+.. [#language-compatibility] Java versions 8 and above are all supported thanks to the JVM backwards compatibility promise.
 Only LTS versions will be explicitly listed in future.